-From a wild drunk, to a pacifist, to a decorated war hero, Alvin York underwent several transformations.
+From a wild drunk to a pacifist to a decorated war hero, Alvin York underwent several transformations.
 He grappled with religion and serving his country, ultimately having to decide what it meant to be a good man.
 In the end, he fought in World War I and ended up a decorated hero.

 York’s father died in 1911.
 Since Alvin was the oldest child living near home at the time, he helped his mother in raising his younger siblings.
 However, during this time he started drinking frequently and was considered something of a party animal.
 Despite warnings from his mother, York’s drinking habit only got worse and often resulted in bar brawls.

 Things changed in 1914 when a close friend named Everett Delk got into a fight and was beaten to death.
 The incident sparked a revelation in York, who realized he had to change his ways.
-He attended a revival meeting and became a member of the church while developing a strict moral code.
+He attended a revival meeting and became a member of a church while developing a strict moral code.
 His newfound faith led him to shun drinking, dancing, cursing, and gambling.
 York especially eschewed violence.

-Alvin York was worried when the United States entered World War I in 1917.
+Understandably, Alvin York was worried when the United States entered World War I in 1917.
 He feared he would have to serve, which went against his moral code.

 During this training period, York had extensive conversations with his commanders about his pacifist stance and the moral quandary he found himself in.
-In his personal diary York wrote, “One moment I would make up my mind to follow God, and the next I would hesitate and almost make up my mind to follow Uncle Sam.
+In his personal diary, York wrote:

+“One moment I would make up my mind to follow God, and the next I would hesitate and almost make up my mind to follow Uncle Sam.
 Then I wouldn’t know which to follow or what to do.
 I wanted to follow both.
 But I couldn’t.
 They were opposite.
 And I couldn’t reconcile them nohow in my soul.”